 Just like our own hair, extensions can become matted if not cared for correctly or when they have been exposed to harsh elements.
 Matted hair will be difficult to brush and style, it will also feel dry and brittle and can seem impossible to fix.
 The good news is even the worst tangles can usually be removed and restored to their original beauty with a little help from the correct products and tools.
 To find out how to correctly care for hair extensions check out our ultimate guide

-2. Why Are My Clip In Extensions Tangling? (back to index)
+Why Are My Clip In Extensions Tangling?

 There are many causes of knots and tangles in every hair type and it’s important to remember that it's completely normal!
 As clip ins are only washed every 10-12 uses, they can become more tangled than your own hair, knots and matting could be a sign they need to be cleaned.
 The main causes of tangles in clip-in hair extensions are below